|Height:||23 – 28 inches|

 The German Shepherd Coyote Mix is a unique blend of a domestic animal with a wild one that has succeeded many people.
 However, there are several things you will need to think about before you make one of these animals your pet.
 If you are thinking about getting one of these mixed breeds for your home, keep reading while we discuss diet, exercise, grooming, training, and more to help you make an informed purchase.

-What’s the Price of German Shepherd Coyote Mix Puppies?
+German Shepherd Coyote Mix Price

 We recommend setting aside between $500 and $1,000 for your German Shepherd Coyote Mix.
 Unfortunately, it can be difficult to find a breeder that keeps Coyotes and can create the breed, so you may need to get on a waiting list or pay more money.
 Besides finding the breeder and purchasing the puppy, there are also other expenses you will need to consider.